 4. Delft City Hall

 The city council building of the southwest in Delft’s Market Square consists of two of its architectural components.
-One of its was a two-story building which is built in Renaissance style and second is a stone prison tower built in the 12th century.
-Now a days, the Delft town hall was used for the only intended purpose.
+One of its was a two-story building which is built in Renaissance style and the second is a stone prison tower built in the 12th century.
+Nowadays, the Delft town hall was used for the only intended purpose.

 3. Royal Palace Amsterdam